UT-RAM/viki/README.md

      git clone https://github.com/UT-RAM/VIKI

 This pulls the files needed right into your catkin_workspace.
 VIKI supports a commandline tool that you can use to further setup your system.
-From within VIKI directory, run
+To configure VIKI, from within VIKI directory, run

+    sudo apt-get install python-webkit
     ./viki configure

-To let VIKI configure itself _(does not work yet fully)_.
-Now, run
+Since the configure command is not totally working yet, we need to first install python-webkit.
+This issue will be fixed soon.

     ./viki run

 To launch VIKI.
 Congratulations!
 You can now start using VIKI, look further into the documentation on how to use VIKI and how to add modules.